jaks97/Steam-Keys-Storage/README.md

 a SQLite based database file.

 I made this tool for personal use, but I am sharing it now as it can be useful for others.
 This is why you can find some weird things on it, it was just made to suit personal needs.
+Also, if you wanna check the code, I should warn you: it is really ugly.

 If you want to try it just download it from the [releases page](https://github.com/jaks97/Steam-Keys-Storage/releases/latest).